-Adam Crymble is a PhD History candidate at King’s College London and the webmaster of the Network in Canadian History & Environment (NiCHE).
+Adam Crymble is a PhD History candidate at King’s College London and the Project Manager of British History Online.
 He blogs at Thoughts on Public & Digital History and can be found on Twitter at @Adam_Crymble.

-Fred Gibbs is an Assistant Professor of History at George Mason University and the Director of Digital Scholarship at the Roy Rosenzweig Center for History & New Media.
+Fred Gibbs is an Assistant Professor of History at the University of New Mexico.
 He tweets as @fredgibbs and blogs at fredgibbs.net

 Miriam Posner is a digital humanities program coordinator at the University of California, Los Angeles.
 She blogs at Miriam Posner and can be found on Twitter as @miriamkp.

 Jeremy Boggs is the Design Architect for Digital Research Scholarship at the University of Virginia Library.
 Jeremy can be found at ClioWeb and on Twitter as @clioweb.